ezgisiir/congressional_tweets_project_code_istanbul/README.md

 ## prepare_data.ipynb

 This is the notebook that prepares X_train.csv, y_train.csv, X_test.csv and Id.csv files to be fed into the notebooks running the main classification methods.
+To preprocess the data, we clean it using the tools like tokenizing, lemmatizing, etc. in the **nltk** package, and then apply the **bag of words** method to vectorize the cleaned text data and the cleaned hashtags data.
+It could not complete running because of memory issues.
+Therefore, there are also .py versions of the same file that were run on BlueHive.
+One example is **prepare_data1.py** where we choose $\%1$ of the training data using **stratification** and preprocess $\frac{1}{22}$ of the test data.
+However, in order to have predictions, all of the test data has to be preprocessed the same way and even preprocessing a single chunk of BlueHive took more than 21 hours, so we canceled all such runs.

 ## logistic_regression_elasticnet.ipynb

-The notebook where we apply logistic regression without cross validation with ElasticNet.
+The notebook where we apply **logistic regression without cross validation with ElasticNet**.
+It reads the training and test data sets and applies the model.
+Although it is simple, it could not be run

 ## Method 3) BERT